alliance-genome/agr_schemas/CONTRIBUTING.md

 ### master

 This branch is the stable branch that is used for creating releases.

-In order to create a release the developer should ensure all changes are pushed to the branch before making a tag.
+In order to create a release, the developer should ensure all changes are pushed to this branch before making a tag.

 ### develop

-Changes should not be made directly to this branch.
+Changes should not be made _directly_ to this branch (rather, via merges using __feature branches__).
 Changes in the branch are intended to, when ready, be merged into the master branch.
-Contributions to this branch should be done through a feature branch.

 ### feature branches